jpegleg/opal-dragon/README.md

 The private keys are used quickly and then thrown away after a signature generation: they are one-time use.

 The server generates a key pair and doesn't use it at all when a verification is processed.
-Removing that could be an optimization.
+Removing that could be an optimization, but it is a low cost operation that helps keep the data "the same shape".
+This "shape" helps anonamize activity (if DEBUG is removed), so that each line is "the same" whether it was a sign or verify.

 Edit the source code to change the ports or target url/ips.
 They are intentionally static after compiling for security.
 Set them in the code per use case and then compile to change them.